-“Boulder Connect,” the online arm of CU Boulder, gives options for undergraduate classes, Master’s degrees, certificates, and on-demand courses.
+“Boulder Connect,” the online branch of the University of Colorado Boulder, gives options for undergraduate classes, master’s degrees, certificates, and on-demand courses.
 Admissions to Boulder Connect use the same criteria as on campus.
 Undergraduate applicants need a high school diploma or GED, transcript, and ACT or SAT results.
 For graduate students, transfers of up to nine credit hours count toward the degree.

 - Contemporary Societies

 - Historical Context